ahsanwaseem/php-test/README.md

 1) If everything is successful, it returns a string containing JSON table/tree formatted data.
 Otherwise, it returns an empty string.

+Get the SimpleXMLElement representation of the function input parameter that contains XML string.
+Convert the XML string contents to SimpleXMLElement type.
+SimpleXMLElement type is nothing but an object that can be processed with normal property selectors and (associative) array iterators. simplexml_load_string returns a SimpleXMLElement object which contains an instance variable which itself is an associative array of several SimpleXMLElement objects.

 ### Using Services_JSON in xml2json.php

 first we defined some useful constants.
 The first line of code imports the Services_JSON implementation.
 It takes XML data as input, and it converts the XML string into a SimpleXMLElement object, which is sent as input to another (recursive) function in this class.
 This function then converts the XML elements into a PHP associative array.
 That array is then passed as an input to the Services_JSON encoder, which gives you the JSON-formatted output.